 Carisoprodol is the generic version of the brand-name drug Soma, often prescribed to treat pain and discomfort in those who have strained or sprained their muscles.
 Unfortunately, the abuse of carisoprodol can lead to serious side effects, one of them being a specific type of psychological addiction for which treatment is often necessary.Take Back Your Life.
 Call The 24Hr Addiction Hotline 800-654-0987

 Carisoprodol Addiction and Inpatient Rehab

 Abusing carisoprodol can cause problematic effects, and many individuals who take the drug, even in regular doses, can become drowsy and dizzy.
-This use has been associated with driving accidents, according to the US Food and Drug Administration.
+This use has been associated with driving accidents, according to the National Library of Medicine.
 Dependence and an uncomfortable withdrawal syndrome have also been documented, which is why professional treatment is necessary.

 Not every individual needs inpatient care for carisoprodol addiction, but people who

 - Suffer from serious pain or another medical condition requiring 24-hour care

 - Have a co-occurring mental disorder or multiple addictions

 - Do not feel safe detoxing and receiving treatment in an outpatient program